coldworld22/Skillbridge/README.md

 For an overview of the student purchase and enrollment process see [docs/student-enrollment-workflow.md](docs/student-enrollment-workflow.md).

+## Media streaming

+Large videos under `/uploads` can be streamed efficiently using `GET /api/media/:filename`.
+This endpoint supports HTTP range requests so media plays smoothly even for big files.

 ## Student helper class

 The backend contains a small utility class `Student` located at